cysouw/diathesis/text/c08_infinitive.md

 b. ^* Der Verkäufer lässt den Schlitten dem Jungen gefallen.
 :::

 This diathesis can be applied to verbs of various argument structures.
 There is always a new nominative introduced, and the old nominative is demoted to an accusative.
 If there is already an accusative present as in [@llast] then the resulting construction simply has two accusative constituents.
-Double accusatives are unusual in German because most role-remappings lead to a chain of remappings to not end up with identically marked constituents (see [@sec:intro-chaining] on the notion of a 'chain').
-Also any datives [@next a] or prepositional phrases [@next b] are simply left untouched by this diathesis.
+Such double accusatives are unusual in German because most role-remappings lead to a chain of remappings to not end up with identically marked constituents (see [@sec:intro-chaining] on the notion of a 'chain').
+Any datives [@next a] or prepositional phrases [@next b] are simply left untouched by this diathesis.

 ::: ex
 a.
 Ich schreibe dir einen Brief. \